pallavi0902/ISQA8086/Background Research/README.md

 Facebook page which has user rating of 4.8 out of 5.
 I also read user reviews which were very positive.
 One of the user said – _“One of our favorite places to visit for a family adventure.
 We especially love their seasonal Story Walks”_.
-Since Linda Loring Nature Foundation is a non-profit organization, public community plays an important role because public confidence is a factor in the amount of money that a non-profit organization is able to raise.
+Since Linda Loring Nature Foundation is a **non-profit organization**, public community plays an important role because public confidence is a factor in the amount of money that a non-profit organization is able to raise.
 Linda Loring Nature Foundation has different mission, vision and goals than a profitable institution.
 For a non-profit